Why couples argue about the same things

 Partners with different emotional baselines misread each other constantly.
 The calmer person seems cold or dismissive.
 The more reactive person seems dramatic or oversensitive.

 Neither read is accurate.
 One person's nervous system genuinely fires more intensely in response to stress.
 The other's doesn't.
-When something goes wrong, one partner is at a 3 and the other is at an 8, and they can't understand why the other person isn't where they are.
+When something goes wrong β a rude comment from a friend, a stressful email from a boss, a kid who won't stop crying β one partner is at a 3 and the other is at an 8, and they can't understand why the other person isn't where they are.

 These traits are relatively stable over your lifetime.
 That's not a depressing statement.
 It's actually useful, because it means the patterns are predictable.